 United States Holocaust Memorial Museum

-The United States Holocaust Memorial Museum is dedicated to educating citizens about the events of the Holocaust and strives to confront contemporary instances of genocide and anti-Semitism.
-The Museum contains a permanent exhibit that operates on a free ticketing system owing to continued public demand and the importance of allowing each visitor to experience the exhibits at their own pace.
+Established in 1993, the United States Holocaust Memorial Museum is dedicated to educating citizens about the events of the Holocaust and strives to confront contemporary instances of genocide and anti-Semitism.
+The museum contains a permanent exhibit that operates on a free ticketing system owing to continued public demand and the importance of allowing each visitor to experience the exhibits at their own pace.
 The museum also offers a variety of temporary exhibits and special events such as conversations with Holocaust survivors and lectures by scholars and artists.
 The museum also operates a research library with a vast collection of publications, photographs, documents, and other artifacts related to the Holocaust.

 Backstory and Context

 On November 1, 1978, President Jimmy Carter created the President’s Commission on the Holocaust.
 Commission members were tasked to create a report on the feasibility and cost of a Holocaust memorial that would provide a place of memory and education.
 The Commission was chaired by Holocaust survivor and author Elie Wiesel.
 After almost a year of deliberation, the Commision created a plan for a memorial which included a museum, educational foundation, and a “Committee on Conscience.”
 The plan was unanimously approved by Congress in 1980 and the United States Holocaust Memorial Council was created to oversee the project.